 Aboriginal communities in NSW can claim land to compensate them for historic dispossession of land and to support their social and economic development.

-The Aboriginal Land Rights Act 1983 was introduced to compensate Aboriginal people in New South Wales for the past dispossession of their land.
-The Act provides that Local Aboriginal Land Councils can claim Crown Land and have that land transferred to them in freehold title if, among other requirements, the land at the time of the claim:
+The NSW Aboriginal Land Rights Act 1983 (ALRA) was introduced to compensate Aboriginal people in New South Wales for their past dispossession of their land.